-With historically low debt levels, excellent free cash flow margins, and low trading multiples, oil offers more attractive returns to investors than any other industry sector today.
+With historically low debt levels, excellent free cash flow margins, and low trading multiples, oil offers attractive returns to investors.

-The forecast for oil prices in 2024 remains bullish, driven by chronic sector underinvestment and ever-increasing demand spurred by the industrialization of the world's fastest-growing major economies, including China and India.
+The forecast for oil prices in 2H/24 remains bullish, driven by the lowest seasonal global oil inventories in recent history and everincreasing demand spurred by the industrialization of the world's fastest-growing major economies, including China and India.
 This is expected to be the single biggest driver of global oil demand growth over the next two decades.

-Energy will continue to offer investors a highly attractive value proposition in 2024 and beyond
+Energy will continue to offer investors a highly attractive value proposition in the second half of 2024 and beyond